hadipourh/grabgurobi/README.md

 ## 📄 License

-This project is licensed under the [GNU GPLv3]( https://www.gnu.org/licenses/gpl-3.0.txt).
+The content is licensed under the [GNU GPLv3]( https://www.gnu.org/licenses/gpl-3.0.txt).
-See the LICENSE file for more details.
+See the [LICENSE](LICENSE) file for more details.

-© 2025 Hosein Hadipour